SNORLAX-Pratham/SNORLAX-Pratham/README.md

 - 👋 Hi, I’m Prathamesh
-- 👀 I’m interested in ...Cyber Security
+- 👀 I’m interested in ...Cyber Security,WebDev
-- 🌱 I’m currently learning ...Python
+- 🌱 I’m currently learning ...
+Fullstack Dev
-- 💞️ I’m looking to collaborate on ..html,css, java,python.
+- 💞️ I’m looking to collaborate on ..html,css, java,python,Javascript
-- 📫 How to reach me ...

 <!---
 SNORLAX-Pratham/SNORLAX-Pratham is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.